Dinosaur, Colorado

 Dinosaur is a statutory town in Moffat County, Colorado, United States.
 As of the 2020 census, the population was 243, down from 339 at the 2010 census.
+Dinosaur is a part of the Steamboat Springs, CO Micropolitan Statistical Area.

-Dinosaur is a part of the Craig, CO Micropolitan Statistical Area.
+History

 The town of Dinosaur was originally known as "Baxter Springs", owned by Art and Fanny Baxter.
 It was renamed "Artesia" for its valued water supply when a town was platted to accommodate the oil boom in the 1940s.
-The current name was adopted in 1966, to capitalize on the town's proximity to Dinosaur National Monument.
-The Dinosaur National Monument headquarters is located just east of the town on U.S. Highway 40.
+The Artesia, Colorado, post office opened on March 20, 1946, and the Town of Artesia was incorporated on December 18, 1947.
+On January 1, 1966, the town's name was changed to Dinosaur due to its proximity to Dinosaur National Monument.
+The headquarters of Dinosaur National Monument is located just east of the town on U.S. Highway 40.